mrbeewer/markdown-notes-and-todo/README.md

     * With enough knowledge to be dangerous, I transitioned to getting a base app together to build from using these basics.
 As I continue to enhance the app, more resources will be collected to answer the more specific questions that arise.
     * Before working together the models and controllers, focus was turned to defining a preliminary database structure to achieve the desired result.
+    * ToDo Module:
-    * ToDo Module: Due to simplicity and similarity to available tutorials / guides, the ToDo portion was tackled first.
+		* Due to simplicity and similarity to available tutorials / guides, the ToDo portion was tackled first.
 Configuring the relational piece of the tables proved to difficult, with out-dated tutorials and inconsistent information.
 Once the ToDo items were tied to their user, some bonus features such as pagination, filtering, sorting were added.
+	* Notes Module:
-	* Notes Module: Creating the Notes Module was largely an exercise in replicating the CRUD of ToDo and adding the Markdown Conversion functionality.
+		* Creating the Notes Module was largely an exercise in replicating the CRUD of ToDo and adding the Markdown Conversion functionality.
 		Although the Markdown conversion works well, it took time to fully integrate and adjust overlapping CSS for an appropriate appearance.
 		Another learned lesson on this portion was dealing with data validation.
 As the converter will allow HTML tags, the validation routine was catching the tags and reporting unsafe conditions (and potential of allowing hack-scripts).
 In this case, the tags are desired and after a lot of investigation, adding `[AllowHtml]` to the Document Model provided correct validation.
 Although there are methods to counter the validation through the controller, that could introduce security holes into the application.
 	* As I always focus on functionality programming, little has been done on the overall look of the page.
 Thankfully the default project with Visual
 	Studio uses Bootstrap and a minimal appearance that I can build from.
+	* JSFiddle Form:
+		* Although not quite as 'cool' as an embedded sandbox, a form (opened through more toggle switches!) can be accessed allowing the user to enter HTML/CSS/JS and open a JSFiddle with the code ready.
+The idea is that a user could copy code from their notes and get a JSFiddle ready without switching between pages multiple times.
+The user can also place the link for the JSFiddle along the code block for later viewing / testing / editing.
+		* A couple of pieces needed to be tackled for the form that were new.
+The first was having the form slide in with a z-index 'above' the page.
+Although the form could have been implemented like the 'easy add' ToDo, I didn't want to push the containers farther down and require the user to scroll up/down to copy the code from their notes and paste them into the form.
+		* The next piece was successfully posting the information to JSFiddle.
+The original attempt of using an AJAX call was unsuccessful (potentially a header issue?
+Needs further investigation) however, the documentation included an example that used the form post method which worked appropriately.
+	* With (theoretically) the last toggle added to the markdown header, focused switched to styling and responsive management.
+Although this application's deployment has been focused for desktop use, it could still be efficiently used on a tablet sized device.
+As such, the Bootstrap grid system was used to keep input boxes and toggles from stacking up.
+Working with multiple CSS files has shown me that projects may require a stronger focus on consolidation.
+	* While working with CSS and JSFiddle, some time was spent creating a sample logo using GIMP.

 ### Installation:
 <!-- **Install on your local system**